lamamram/cicd-java/README.md

 # A Java/Maven/JUnit/CI HelloWorld example to test in myusine

-A „Hello World!” sample written in Java using Maven for the build, that showcases a few very simple tests.

 This example demonstrates:

 * A simple Java 8 application with tests